uniwebcms/component-library-template/README2.md

 ## Getting Started

-1. Click the "Use this template" button above to create your own repository
+1. Click the [Use this template](https://github.com/new?template_name=component-library-template&template_owner=uniwebcms) button above to create your own repository
    ℹ️ We recommend checking "Include All Branches" to include the `gh-pages` branch where your builds will be distributed from.
 No worries if you forget - the included GitHub Actions will set it up automatically.

 That's all you need to [deploy and release with GitHub Actions](#1-deploy-and-release-with-github-actions)!
 If you want to develop locally, you should also: